reactjs/react.dev/src/content/learn/index.md

 }
 ```

 When you click the button, the `onClick` handler fires.
 Each button's `onClick` prop was set to the `handleClick` function inside `MyApp`, so the code inside of it runs.
-That code calls `setCount(count + 1)`, incrementing the `count` state variable.
+That code calls `setCount()`, incrementing the `count` state variable.
 The new `count` value is passed as a prop to each button, so they all show the new value.
 This is called "lifting state up".
 By moving state up, you've shared it between components.

 <Sandpack>